jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

 ### Adding more gameplay logic - moving the cards

-TODO move or link the rules / functions here for better coherence
+> See the section Solitaire rules as functions for the rules

 Once we parse user's command, we know where they want to move the cards from and to.
 This is the time to apply the rules based on the source and destination column.
 We can apply a simple 'source column' rule - we can pick the **source card** from the waste or a column only if it's not empty, and we pick up the last card.